Indiana Solar Incentives, Tax Credits and Rebates

 What to know about net metering in Indiana

-Average solar cost by system size in Indiana
+Average solar panel costs by system size in Indiana

 Below are additional resources that can help you go solar in Indiana.